kaltun-dev/CI-Quiz-App/README.md

 6. I would like to be able to give users the option to select the langauge they prefer so that anyone can play no matter what language they speak.

 ## Project Bugs and Solutions:
 No known bugs now.
 But there were quite few problems at every stage.
-Whenever i fixed a problem there was an another.
+Whenever a problem was fixed another woud apear.
 Here are some.

 problems and bugs

-problem one
+* problem 1
 array sytax was wrong and it was returning 250 errors
 fix: fixed array sysntax problem, it was missing = operator at the begining"

-problem 2
+* problem 2
 questions werent showing on the questions container.

-solution,
-iwas using getelmentbyid eventhough i didnt use id selctor but a class selector.
+fix: I was using getelmentbyid eventhough i didnt use id selctor but a class selector.

-problem 2
+* problem 3

-answerbuttons and overflowing the center div container.
+answerbuttons were overflowing the center div container.

-solution
-styled new buttons, made body wider vh, increased container width and height and styled bottons with with flex column direction
+solution: styled new buttons, made body wider vh, increased container width and height and styled bottons with with flex column direction.

-problem 3
+* problem 3
-score wasnt showing
-score wasnt displaying correct score
+score wasn't showing at the end event though the statements were there.
+fix: After a call with a tutor i've realised i was putting the statments in the wrong function.

-problem 3
+* problem 4
-input button was still displaying after re-start
+Input button was still displaying after re-start.
+fix: added classlist to hide on the reset function.

+* problem 5
+I tried to implement different levels feature before quiz starts, so users can have multiple options, from easy to hard.Unfortunetly this problem was complicated and took over 5 days to sort.
+I used google, stack overflow, course tutors and slack but nothing worked.
+In the end after trying over more than 20 ways to solve it, I managed to actually do solve it.
+However due to the emmense time this took, the fact that the submition deadline was closing by, and also due to the fact that although i managed to make 3 diffrent levels with various lengths of queastions, they still werent random because I was using the slice method to devide the questions.
+fix: In the end i've decided to drop the feature as it was wasting a lot of time, giving a lot of stress and it wasnt metioned in the course guidlines.

+* problem 6

+After the previous problem took place, I decided to revert back to an old commit before the whole levels incident when the code was still working and showing all 20 questions. fortunetly things where going well and I even started the read me but soon  i realised a big major problem.
+I coudnt push the newly written code to the live github site. eventually afer googling and I understood that I coudn not push code because I was on branch. and only you can push from branch main.
+fix: After trying 10 different git commands from slack overflow my mentor helped me walk through the problem and how to go back to branch maain.

+* Problem 7

+After going back to branch main I had to start coding from beggining, thankfully I coppied my code on my noted before the first commit ever happened, but unfortunetly I could only see the html and css code on the local and the live site.
+The javascript fuctions and the butttons where'nt doing anything. the site was not interactive at all.
+fix: I kept checking and going back the javascript to see if anything is broken and if I messed up the event handelers in any way.
+After some googling, I realised that after the code was restored to main branch, the javascript link at the bottom the html document was using absolute link for some reason.
+I change the link to reletive and everthing was working.

- 10. Some other problems
+* Some other problems included:
-H4 bio heading is not styling css
-Assets folder file paths error due to renaming the folder.
-Hero image sizing was not good quality.
-Git pushing error due to system problemss.
+1: css validation warning for incorrectly linked google fonts.
+2: css validation error for lack of px value.
+3: Jshint 50 plus warnings on for lack of semi colon.
+4: Jshint warning on .5 decimal point use. change it to 0.5 instead.
+5: background image was linking to local browser but not live site.
+Used reletive file path.

 ## Deployment